 What is a controlled (scheduled) drug?

-- Schedule I drugs with a high abuse risk.
+Schedule I — drugs with a high abuse risk.
 These drugs have NO safe, accepted medical use in the United States.
 Some examples are heroin, marijuana, LSD, PCP, and crack cocaine.

-Pharmacies electronically transmit prescription information to the DPS.
+Pharmacies electronically transmit prescription information to the Prescription Monitoring Program (PMP).
 The information is used by licensing boards to identify doctors, dentists, and/or pharmacists who may be inappropriately prescribing or dispensing these highly abusable drugs.
-In addition, the DPS can identify potential abusers much more quickly and stop any abuse, misuse, or diversion in a more timely manner.
-The program has been very effective in reducing abuse, misuse, and diversion of Schedule II drugs in Texas.
+In addition, the PMP can identify potential abusers much more quickly and stop any abuse, misuse, or diversion in a timely manner.